andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

   <!-- <figcaption>Example of teaser images found in the related posts module.</figcaption> -->
 </figure>

-–  Click [create new one] option to create new story.
+–  Click [create a new one] option to create a new story.

 <figure>